explorable-viz/esop2025/author-response/response.md

 Additional points made by Reviewer A:

-- _Lack of connection between Sections 3 and 4._ This is indeed a weakness of the present paper.
-We will do two things to address this:
+- _Lack of connection between Sections 3 and 4._ This is indeed a weakness of the present paper which we respond to in (Q1) and (Q2) above.

-  1. As per (Q2) above, we will set out how the operators defined in 3 (which compute a Galois connection between sinks and sources of G) also determine a Galois connection between selections on the original program and output.
-Our implementation performs this conversion (mediating from the program to the graph and back again), but we did not explain how this works in the submitted draft.

-  2. We will explain how general-purpose graph operators (such as the "projections with conjugates" mentioned in (Q1) above) can be applied to language-level constructs such as environments.
-Again, our implementation relies on this to allow more focused queries, for example finding outputs that are related via a specific environment variable; showing how this works will further deepen the connection between the world of graphs and conjugate operators and the executions they can be used to reason about.

 - _"Strictness condition" in Lemma 3.22 and provenance tracking as an effect._ There is almost certainly a connection between Galois slicing and the notion of strictness that arises in denotational semantics; in